Lovelock, Nevada

 Lovelock is the county seat of Pershing County, Nevada, United States, in which it is the only incorporated city.

 It is the namesake of a nearby medium-security men's prison and a Cold War-era gunnery range.

 Formerly a stop for settlers on their way to California and later a train depot, the town's economy remains based on farming, mining and increasingly on tourism.

 History

-The area in which the township of Lovelock was to be established first came to prominence as a midpoint on the Humboldt Trail to California.
+The area in which the township of Lovelock would be established first came to prominence as a midpoint on the Humboldt Trail to California.
 According to an 1849 description of what were then called the Big Meadows, "This marsh for three miles is certainly the liveliest place that one could witness in a lifetime.
 There is some two hundred and fifty wagons here all the time.
 Trains going out and others coming in and taking their places is the constant order of the day.
 Cattle and mules by the hundreds are surrounding us, in grass to their knees, all discoursing sweet music with the grinding of their jaws.”

-A few settlers stopped there to harvest the wild rye growing in the meadows and scythe the hay each fall, which they then sold.
+A few settlers stopped there to harvest the wild rye growing in the meadows and scythe the hay each fall, which they sold.
 Arriving there from California in 1866, the English settler George Lovelock (1824–1907) bought the squatters' right for 320 acres and received with it the oldest water rights on the Humboldt River.

-Although born in Wales, Lovelock was from a family of Wiltshire origin that is known to family historians as the Lyneham Line.
+Although born in Wales, Lovelock was from an English family of Wiltshire origin that is known to family historians as the Lyneham Line.
 His brother Daniel moved to Australia—and one of Daniel's sons to New Zealand—so that the relations of the man after whom the Nevada town was named are now widely scattered.

 The town's foundation came about with the building of the Central Pacific Railroad through the area in August 1868.
-George Lovelock provided 85 acres for the site, so the depot was therefore named 'Lovelock's' after him and appears as such on old maps.
-Thereafter he put his mining expertise to work and discovered many valuable lodes in the surrounding area, which contributed to enhanced railway traffic.
+George Lovelock provided 85 acres for the site, so the depot was named 'Lovelock's' after him and appears as such on old maps.

+Thereafter he put his mining expertise to work and discovered many valuable lodes in the surrounding area, which contributed to increased railway traffic.
 He also acted as the town's first postmaster and invested in hotels.
-In particular he was the first proprietor of the Big Meadows Hotel on Main Street, adjacent to the train station and what was eventually the Greyhound Bus depot.
+In particular, he was the first proprietor of the Big Meadows Hotel on Main Street, adjacent to the train station.
+That was eventually adapted as the Greyhound Bus depot.